Family via ferrata Partnunblick, St. Antönien

 Important for children: When it comes to equipment, care must be taken to ensure that the via ferrata set and harness are suitable for the weight and size of the child.
 Always secure the child in case of uncertainty.
 Not recommended for children under 8 years of age.

-Take the A13 motorway to Landquart.
-Take exit 14 and take the N28 national road towards Landquart, Davos, Vereina.
+Motorway A13 to Landquart.
+Take exit 14 and take the national road N28 towards Landquart, Davos, Vereina.
 Leave the national road in Küblis in the direction of St. Antönien, Küblis.
-Follow the mountain road to St. Antönien, then drive in the direction of Partnun until you reach car park 6.
+Now follow the mountain road to St. Antönien, then drive towards Partnun until you reach car park 6.

 In St. Antönien all parking spaces are subject to a charge.
 In the parking lots you can pay with cash, Parkingpay app, Easy-Park or Twint.
 The last parking lot P6 with day ticket is located below partnunstafel, about 3.5 km outside of St. Antönien.
 The parking lot below the mountain houses is reserved for house guests.